 Carrefour is a smart option for anchovies in these cases:

-- Use in cooking: For a pizza, focaccia, puttanesca sauce, or a dressing, private-label anchovies work perfectly.
+- Use in cooking: For a pizza, a focaccia, a puttanesca sauce, or a dressing, private-label anchovies perform perfectly.
 The heat of cooking equalizes quality differences.

 - Regular consumption in sandwiches: If you eat anchovies several times a week, Carrefour's mid-range brands offer good quality at a sustainable price.